MaMMoS-project/mammos/docs/source/design.rst

 can get to the numerical value (here ``1e5``) through the attribute ``Ms.value``.

-Use of ontology-labels: support, desired or enforced?
+Use of ontology-labels: supported, desired or enforced?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The use of entities makes data exchange more robust, self-documenting, and